MadhavBahl/OOPS/IntroToOOP/README.md

 ## Constructors
 A constructor is a special member function whose task is to initialize the objects of its class.
 It's name is same as the name of the class.
 The constructor is invoked whenever an object of it's associated class  is created.<br />
-It is called cinstructor because it constructs the values of data members of the class.
+It is called constructor because it constructs the values of data members of the class.
 <br />**Example**
 ```cpp
 class add {